iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Generalized Linear Model.md

 \right) + C.
 $$

 Where $C$ is some constant.

+**Remarks**

 This objective function is convex, and it's $C^\infty$, however this is not Beta Smooth because the Hessian has unbounded eigenvalues.
+Additionally this is also not strongly convex due  Hessian doesn't have lower bound for the eigen value over the entirety of $\mathbb R^n$.
+Whether we have some kind of other norms with desirable property, is something that I don't know but potentially useful.

 ---
 #### **Example | Simple Logistic Regression**